Rate Tracker

 What’s happening with interest rates?

-After 13 cash rate rises starting in May 2022 – raising the official cash rate increase from 0.10% to 4.35% – the Reserve Bank of Australia (RBA) made its first cuts in February and May 2025, bringing the cash rate down to 3.85%
+After 13 rate rises starting in May 2022—raising the cash rate from 0.10% to 4.35%—the Reserve Bank of Australia (RBA)’s Monetary Policy Board (MPB) made two cuts in February and May 2025, bringing the cash rate down to 3.85%.
+At its August 2025 meeting, the MPB again cut the cash rate by 25 basis points to 3.60%.

-The RBA, which meets eight times per year, will assess a range of data before making any further cash rate decisions.
+The MPB, which meets eight times per year, assesses a range of data before making any cash rate decisions.

 On this Page